RELIGIOUS ACCOMMODATION

 - Designating an unused or private location in the workplace where a religious practice or observance can occur if desired and does not disrupt other workers;

-Employees should make requests for religious accommodations directly to their Supervisor or Agency Workplace Equality Compliance Officer (WECO) and specify what accommodation they are seeking, including any relevant dates or times by which the accommodation is needed.
-Although not required, employees may use the Religious Accommodation Form to submit their request for a religious accommodation.
-Employees may use this form as a guide, or Supervisors may request the form to assist them in their consideration of the request.
-If the form is used, employees should submit it to their Supervisors directly or to their Agency WECO.
+Employees should make requests for religious accommodations either to (1) their Supervisor or (2) the Civil Rights Center (CRC) at religiousaccommodation@dol.gov, and specify what accommodation they are seeking, including any relevant dates or times by which the accommodation is needed.
+Although not required, employees are encouraged to use the Religious Accommodation Form* to submit their request for a religious accommodation.
+Supervisors should engage CRC upon receipt of such a request.

-The request for an accommodation may trigger an interactive process or discussion between the Supervisor (in consultation with the Agency WECO) and the individual making the request to review the request and assess available options, particularly if the Supervisor/WECO reasonably needs more additional information.
-Supervisors should consult with WECOs and/or the Office of the Solicitor (SOL) to consider the requests and engage in an interactive discussion with the employee.
+The request for an accommodation may trigger an interactive process or discussion between the Supervisor (in consultation with CRC) and/or CRC and the individual making the request to review the request and assess available options, particularly if the Supervisor/CRC representative reasonably need additional information.